Light Mechs

 AWESOME

-80 tons
+Weight: 80 tons

 Armored to the max and with three PPC at its disposal, the Awesome is proving its namesake by being an awesome assault mech to pilot but never to face.
 The PPC is a feared weapon, but when three are mounted in an armored body like the Awesomes, it can dish out continued damage from the backlines.